davenquinn/xenoliths/paper/text/chapters/06-modeling.md

-The model predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the slab window than for the Farallon-plate or stalled-slab models.
-The geothermal gradients implied for this scenario are much higher than those is observed in the Coast Ranges.
+The model predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the slab window than for the late-Cretaceous rollback or stalled-slab models.
+The geothermal gradients implied for this scenario are much higher than those is observed in the Coast Ranges, and the Monterey Plate scenario matches well with the geothermal constraints derived from heat flow modeling.
 This corresponds to the model findings of
 @Erkan2008.
 However, these studies concluded that the low heat flows must be due to a stalled slab, where in fact underplated Farallon mantle nappes satisfy the surface heat flow data equally well, given a deep slab window heating event.

+In scenario **C**, relict Farallon-plate material shows low geotherms that correspond to mantle lithosphere temperature conditions too cold for the Crystal Knob xenolith constraints.
+However, when reheated by a deep slab window in the early Miocene, this scenario shows results similar to that for the youngest stalled slab scenarios in **B** except for the "Monterey Plate" scenario.

+When potential
-The case of relict Farallon-plate material shows low geotherms that correspond to mantle lithosphere temperature conditions too cold for the xenolith constraints.
-However, the Farallon plate with reheating by a deep slab window in the early Miocene shows results similar to that for the youngest stalled slab scenarios except for the "Monterey Plate" scenario.
-The Monterey Plate scenario matches well with the geothermal constraints derived from heat flow modeling.
-When potential temperature overestimates from extrapolation of heat flow values [@sec:heat-flow] are considered along with biases in the modeled geotherms, the slightly colder temperatures predicted by the reheated relict mantle lithosphere scenario also fall in a reasonable range for the geotherm within the mantle lithosphere beneath central California.
-This scenario is thus equally attractive from a geothermal point of view to explain the moderately elevated geothermal gradient seen in the mantle lithosphere, while corresponding to the geologic context much better than the "stalled slab" scenario.
+temperature overestimates from extrapolation of heat flow values [@sec:heat-flow] are considered along with biases in model geotherms, the slightly colder temperatures predicted by the reheated relict mantle lithosphere scenario also fall in a reasonable range for the geotherm within the mantle lithosphere beneath central California.
+This scenario thus provides an equally attractive geothermal gradient to explain the moderately elevated temperatures seen in the mantle lithosphere, while fitting the geologic context much better than the "stalled slab" scenario.